tauri-apps/tauri-docs/docs/manual/building/app-size.md

 We've seen smaller binary sizes from `"s"` for Tauri example applications, but real-world applications can always differ.
 :::

-For a detailed explanation of each option and a bunch more, refer to the [Cargo books Profiles section][cargo profiles].
+For a detailed explanation of each option and a bunch more, refer to the [Cargo books Profiles section].

 ### Unstable Rust Compression Features

 :::caution
 The following suggestions are all unstable features and require a nightly toolchain.
-See the [Unstable Features][cargo unstable features] documentation for more information on what this involves.
+See the [Unstable Features] documentation for more information on what this involves.
 :::

 The following methods involve using unstable compiler features and require the rust nightly toolchain.
 If you don't have the nightly toolchain + `rust-src` nightly component added, try the following: